ISC-Project-Phoenix/design/software/ros/data_logger.md

 ### Config

 - `data_path` - Directory to write data into.
-Note that log data will be in `data_path`/"%Y-%m-%d-%H-%M-%S-%f"/ not in this folder directly.
+Note that log data will be in `data_path`/"%Y-%m-%d-%H-%M-%S"/ not in this folder directly.

+The following config values refer to fields of /odom_ack messages:
+- `max_throttle_speed` - Velocity at which we consider the throttle fully pressed.
+This should match the config set in phnx_io_ros, or gz_io_ros.

+- `max_braking_speed` - Negative velocity at which we consider the brake fully pressed.
+This should match the field set in phnx_io_ros, or gz_io_ros.

+- `max_steering_rad` - Max steering wheel angle, in radians.
+Assumed to be symmetrical.

 ### Subscribes

 - `/odom_ack` - AckermannDrive messages representing the current state of the kart.
-  These messages contain steering in the steering field, throttle/brake in the acceleration feild (m/s), and current kart velocity in the velocity feild as (m/s).
+See module readme for more info.
 - `/camera/mid/rgb` - Camera data, to be synced with training data

 Note that this node must sync the two topics.